The Pleasure Principle

 a lifelong favorite and simon & garfunkel's magnum opus

-not bad, but a bit droning, lacking energy. i definitely prefer a cheekier morrissey compared to what's on display here. a low 3
+a bit droning and lacking energy. i definitely prefer a cheekier morrissey compared to what's on display here.
+2.5/5

 not a standout record, but there are a couple decent tunes. i enjoyed "religion i & ii" sonically and, additionally, find that the amount of people who're angry or dismissive of these tracks only makes them better. a lot of the record is filled out with now-standard post-punk guitar-work that i always love, but with john lydon's "ain't i a stinker" style of vocal screeching over it. this shit wasn't charming in the sex pistols, and even less so now. i found this very similar to siouxsie sioux's debut record, which i listened to for this project two months ago and enjoyed significantly more. one of the benefits of this project is it has better enabled me to reflect on observations like this and develop a stronger framework for thoughts like "why do i find this album kinda mid"